Anna Blinkova: 2018–19: Major third round, top 100 in singles and doubles

-2020: First top-10 win, top 60, US Open doubles semifinal
+2020: Top 10 win, US Open doubles semifinals, top 75

 Blinkova continued to made better results in doubles than singles.
-Despite not producing good results in singles during the season, Blinkova started year with her first top 10 win, defeating Belinda Bencic in the first round of the Shenzhen Open.
+Despite not producing good results in singles during the season, Blinkova started year with her first Top 10 win, defeating Belinda Bencic in the first round of the Shenzhen Open.
 In singles, her best result of the year came at the Italian Open, where she reached the third round, but then lost to world No. 4, Karolína Plíšková.
 In doubles, her first significant result came in March at the Indian Wells Challenger, where she reached the semifinal.

 When tennis came back (after six month absence of the WTA Tour due to COVID-19 pandemic outbreak) in August, she first played at the Lexington Challenger, where she reached the semifinals in doubles alongside Vera Zvonareva.
 She followed this up with quarterfinals at the Cincinnati Open alongside Veronika Kudermetova.
 Things even went even better at the US Open where Blinkova and Kudermetova reached the semifinals but lost to eventual champions, Laura Siegemund and Vera Zvonareva.
 In singles, she had lost to eventual semifinalist Jennifer Brady in the first round.

 Blinkova qualified for the main draw at the Italian Open and defeated Aliona Bolsova in a final-set tiebreak to reach the third round.